10 NBA Teams Without a Championship (2026 Update)

 Founded in 1967, Indiana Pacers had been the most successful team in the ABA league over the nine years.
 They won three championships and appeared two more times in the finals.
 However, they were unable to carry the success into the NBA league.

-In the NBA, they have had appearances in the finals through Reggie Miller only once, but in 2000, they, unfortunately, lost six games to the Lakers.
+In the NBA, they have had appearances in the finals through Reggie Miller once, but in 2000, they, unfortunately, lost six games to the Lakers.
+They made it back to the NBA Finals in 2025 but lost to the Oklahoma City Thunder in seven games.
 They have dealt with some of the strongest teams, including Cavaliers, Lakers, and Chicago Bulls.
 The Indiana Pacers are the only Central Division team that is yet to win a championship.

 Charlotte Hornets